Understanding the significance of a Statutory Agent is essential for anyone starting or operating an LLC.

 It is common practice that your state's Secretary of State website will have a list of statutory agents or agents' services.

-By having a statutory agent on file, the state knows where to contact the company and get information, annual reports, government correspondence, or legal documents served.
+By having a statutory agent on file, the state knows where to contact the company and get information, such as annual reports, government correspondence, or legal documents.

 This can be critical in cases where the company is not responding to mail or other communications from the state.